Quasi Model-Assisted Estimators under Nonresponse in Sample Surveys: Discussion

 \section{Discussion}

-We adapt model-assisted total estimators to missing at random data building on the idea of nonresponse weighting adjustment.
-We consider nonresponse as a second phase of the survey and reweight the units using the inverse of estimated response probabilities in model-assisted estimators in order to compensate for the nonrespondents.
-We develop the asymptotic properties of our proposed estimator and show conditions under which it is asymptotically unbiased.
-Our proposed estimator can be written as a weighted estimator.
-We show cases in which the resulting weights are calibrated to the total of the auxiliary variables.
-We conduct a simulation study to empirically study the performance of our estimator.
-The results of this study confirm that our estimator generally outperforms the competing estimators, even when the underlying models are misspecified.
-Further work includes the study of our estimator under other working models as well as the extension to non-missing at random data.
+We present and study a class of estimators, adapting model-assisted total estimators to handle missing at random data via nonresponse weighting adjustments.
+This class is broad, encompassing many estimators, including well-known ones.
+Each estimator relies on a working model and a response model, which can be estimated using a variety of statistical learning methods.
+For certain choices, the estimator reduces to a weighted estimator with weights calibrated to the total of the auxiliary variables.
+A simulation study evaluates the performance of the proposed estimator, showing that it generally outperforms competitors, even when one or both underlying models are misspecified.
+Future work includes exploring its performance under alternative working models and extending it to missing not at random data.